To get the most out of your edible and ornamental plants, you may need to have potting soil that is fertile and can retain moisture.

 If you want your home plants to thrive, you need to provide it with a nutrient-rich growing environment where they can get enough sunlight, water, and air.

-The potting mix's quality affects the water and air that a plant can get, especially to its root.
-As we talked earlier, the expired potting soil becomes depleted and don't hold nutrients and water properly.
+The potting mix’s quality affects the water and air that a plant can get, especially to its root.
+As we talked about earlier, the expired potting soil becomes depleted and doesn’t hold nutrients and water properly.

 But you don’t have to use all the potting mix in a single setting.
 With proper storage and care, you can rejuvenate it and use it on your plants.